bespinian/blog/content/posts/run-piwik-on-cloud-foundry.md

 ## Security

-Next we have to add our site's URL that we also retrieve from the CF environment in `bootstrap.php` as a trusted host to Piwik.
+Next, we have to add our site's URL that we also retrieve from the CF environment in `bootstrap.php` as a trusted host to Piwik.
 Open the file `plugins/Installation/Controller.php` and navigate to definition of the `addTrustedHosts` method.
 There, replace the following line

 ```php
 $trustedHosts = array();